 With forward-looking retailers investing in cashierless technology, more and more companies should be looking at how they too can advance the customer experience.
 After selecting items the customer wants to purchase, the last thing they want to do is wait in line.
 They just want to leave.
 Which is the main benefit of automated retail technology: a faster, more efficient shopping experience.

 Interested in learning more content about the future of retail?
-Check out our whitepaper, From Now to Next Gen Retail, to get a forward-thinking perspective on how specialty retail store technology will evolve, and what steps to take in the short and long term to become future-ready.
+Check out our whitepaper, The Next-Gen Store of the Future, to get a forward-thinking perspective on how retail store technology will evolve, and what steps to take in the short and long term to become future-ready.